 Are Ferrets Suitable Family Pets?

-There are several things you should consider before getting ferrets:
+There are several things you should consider before getting ferrets.

 - They can bite if handled roughly, so they may not be suitable for families with younger children.

-- They will try and escape at every opportunity; so it’s important that your family is ‘trained’ to keep doors closed at all time.
+- They will try and escape at every opportunity, so it’s important that your family is "trained" to keep doors closed at all time.

 - They are very ferocious and territorial around other animals.
-At the time we had two large dogs, a Chihuahua an two cats.
+At the time we had two large dogs, a Chihuahua, and two cats.
 We were able to keep the dogs away from the ferrets most of the time, but occasionally we had some intriguing stand-offs when one of the cats came into their domain.
 It did not become a problem as we were supervising, but this means that you should never leave ferrets unsupervised if there is a chance that other pets may encounter them.

 - They have a pervasive odor, especially if you don’t clean their cage often.
 The smell does tend to become the dominant smell in the house.
 While this isn’t a huge problem, it is one that you should be aware of.

 We found that, generally, the ferrets were good with our family, but my daughters were teenagers and more able to understand what was required to look after them.
 If they were young children, it may not have been as easy.

 How Much Time Does It Take to Care for a Ferret?